 They're available 8pm–8am every day for children, young people, parents and carers across West Yorkshire.

-This is a new Freephone helpline for under 18s.
+This is a Freephone helpline for under 18s.
 They are for young people struggling to cope and parents that are worried about their child.
 Their phone number is 0800 953 0505 and it is open from 8am – 8pm, 7 days a week, 365 days a year.

 Aireborough Family Services work in close partnership with the children’s centre and all the schools across Guiseley, Rawdon and Yeadon.
 Their aim is to provide early help for every child, young person and family in the area to access the activities, guidance, information and support that can enable them to achieve their full potential.